 4. Dr. Tony Page is not a scholar.

 Again, completely false.
-Dr. Page holds a Doctorate of Philosophy in Literature from Oxford University, and during the course of his research he explored Buddhist philosophy in great detail.
+Dr. Page holds a Doctorate of Philosophy in Literature from Oxford University and is a full-time lecturer, researcher and peer-review-published author at a major Oriental university.
+During the course of his research at the University of Oxford, he explored Buddhist philosophy in great detail.
 His book, Buddhism and Animals, has featured on the list of recommended books for Buddhist study at the University of Toronto, and he has been invited to international symposia on the tathagatagarbha doctrine and asked to lecture on the Mahaparinirvana Sutra and Buddhism more than once at the University of London (SOAS).
 Moreover, the Oxford scholar and Tibetan Buddhist lama, Dr. Shenpen Hookham, has publicly called Dr. Page "a creditable Buddhist scholar" in her Preface to Buddhism and Animals and has spoken of his keen scholarship in connection with his German translation of the Tibetan Nirvana Sutra.
 Equally significantly, Professor Paul Williams - an international authority on Mahayana Buddhism - wrote a Foreword in support of Dr. Page's book, Buddhism and Animals, and in the 2009 edition of Williams' own acclaimed book, Mahayana Buddhism: The Doctrinal Foundations, Professor Williams promotes the present 'Nirvana Sutra' website as a reference resource for those interested in the Mahaparinirvana Sutra.
 Furthermore, Tony Page worked in close collaboration with the highly respected Nirvana Sutra expert, Stephen Hodge, on the ideas contained in the Nirvana Sutra for many years.
-The claim that Dr. Tony Page is not a scholar stems from those who would seek to character-assassinate Dr. Page and discredit and destroy the message of the Nirvana Sutra which Dr. Page is trying to communicate to those with sufficiently open hearts and minds to receive it.
+The claim that Dr. Tony Page is not a scholar stems from those who would seek to character-assassinate Dr. Page and discredit and destroy the message of the Nirvana Sutra which Dr. Page is trying accurately to communicate to those with sufficiently open hearts and minds to receive it.